ealter/Elm-GUIs/paper/paper.md

 Notice the similarity with `hoverables`.
 Each call of `customButton` provides the identifier event when the button is clicked, and three (pure) Elements to
 display: one normally, one on hover, and one on click.
-The result is an Element, not a Signal Element, that nevertheless changes among those three in response to the mouse.
+The result is an ``Element``, not a ``Signal Element``, that nevertheless changes among those three in response to the mouse.
 This is possible because the result Element's dimensions are taken to be the maximum of the three inputs' dimensions.
-Even if the Elements have different sizes, the hover surface remains fixed in size (citation needed, Eliot).
+Even if the Elements have different sizes, the resulting element and therefore the hover surface remains fixed in size.

 In the case of TodoFRP, these Elements are diferent colors of the "x" and the same for each todo entry.
 The polymorphic `a`s are unique identifiers